Animiral/go-strength-model/python/plots/HOWTO.md

 python3 python/plots/ratings.py csv/rating.csv
 ```

+Somewhat related, the command `analyzedataset.py basics path/to/games.csv x y` (with two dummy arguments) prints the total number of games and the number of white wins (Score=0).

 # Points Loss Overview

 This plot shows the a-priori distribution of points loss per move with different ranking categories.